 The council undertook its first non-statutory Issues and Options stage in late 2020.
 Find out more information on the consultation and the responses received.

-The council has also commissioned a number of evidence base documents to support the Local Plan Update.
-These are on a number of matters including housing and water.
+A number of evidence base documents to support the Local Plan update have also been completed.
+These cover a variety of issues from landscape impact to water quality.
 View the published documents online.

 The Local Plan Update includes a number of policies that aim to improve protection for our natural environment, including rivers, place a key focus on regeneration, support local communities and ensure better designed homes are built.

 A working group comprising Councillors from all Groups met twice in September 2023 to provide feedback on the latest draft of the policies.
 You can view minutes of these meetings below: